CodeReclaimers/neat-python/docs/module_summaries.rst

       :rtype: object

 .. py:module:: math_util
-   :synopsis: Contains some mathematical functions not found in the Python2 standard library, plus a mechanism for looking up some commonly used functions by name.
+   :synopsis: Contains some mathematical functions not found in the Python2 standard library, plus a mechanism for looking up some commonly used functions (such as for the species_fitness_func) by name.

 math_util
 -------------

+  .. index:: ! species_fitness_func
+  .. index:: stagnation

   .. py:data:: stat_functions

     Lookup table for commonly used ``{value} -> value`` functions; includes `max`, `min`, `mean`, and `median`.
+    The :ref:`species_fitness_func <species-fitness-func-label>` (used for :py:class:`stagnation.DefaultStagnation`) is required to be one of these.

   .. py:function:: mean(values)